 Once I let go and allowed the space it was so healing, I found I was less reactive to my family and I had more time to just be with people.
 I had time to realize what made me tick again.
 I remembered what inspired me, what brought me joy and how I wanted to serve in the world.

 I went and spoke with a business coach, which I had been putting off for ages and she was awesome.
 She asked me what my ideal day would look like.
 I had never thought to approach my life in that way.
 When we talked about my ideal day, it really changed the way I thought about my life and my work.
 I realized that my biggest dream was quite a simple one, it was achievable and I didn’t need to fear attaining it or fear failure if I didn’t achieve it.
 I also realized how close it was if I allowed it.

 The power of clarity through creating space, allowing myself to dream and talking to a neutral person!
 I feel so much better about my life, how I want to live it and what gives my life meaning.
 Taking time out has been invaluable – I feel clear about how I am going to move forward and I also feel more at ease.
 I have created a process and structure that I can follow.

 What would you do if you knew you could not fail?
 What is your biggest dream?
 I dare you to check it out!

 This TED talk is fabulous.
-Shame is an unspoken epidemic, the secret behind many forms of broken behavior.
+Shame is an unspoken epidemic, the secret behind many forms of broken behaviour.
 Brené Brown, whose earlier talk on vulnerability became a viral hit, explores what can happen when people confront their shame head-on.
 Her own humor, humanity, and vulnerability shine through every word.
 Take a look…

 PS: I love her comparisons between men and woman (towards the end) – SO powerful!